Dainagon

 Dainagon (大納言) was a counselor of the first rank in the Imperial court of Japan.
 The role dates from the 7th century.

 This advisory position remained a part of the Imperial court from the 8th century until the Meiji period in the 19th century.

-The post was created in 702 by the Taihō Code, and evolved out of the earlier post Oimonomōsu-tsukasa.
+Imitating the Sui and Tang dynasties office title of the same Kanji ("Nayan/納言") but with higher ranks, the post was created in 702 by the Taihō Code, and evolved out of the earlier post Oimonomōsu-tsukasa.
 Holders of the office were of the Senior Third Rank.
 They assisted the Minister of the Left (the Sadaijin) and the Minister of the Right (the Udaijin).

 By the mid-17th century, the Dainagon counselor or state, was expected to work closely the Minister of the Center (the Naidaijin), whose position ranked just below the Udaijin and the Sadaijin.
 This court position evolved to ensure that someone will be always prepared to replace or assist the main court officials if, for any reason, it should be impossible for one of the two senior counselors to devote himself to his duties and responsibilities in all matters.

 The Dainagon ranked just above all other kuge in the kugyō except the Daijō-daijin, Udaijin, Sadaijin, and Naidaijin.

 This ancient office would have been roughly equivalent to that of vice-minister in the modern cabinet system.
 It was abolished in 1871.